winball501/Multron-Win-Care/README.md

 Current Status

-This software is currently in Beta Version 1.0.
+This software is currently in Beta Version.
 Some features may not be fully implemented or may change in future releases.
 Your feedback and suggestions are welcome to help improve stability and usability.